 - If you are looking to Start an Apprenticeship, click here for our latest apprenticeship vacancies.

 On an apprenticeship you get the best of both worlds!
 You earn money while you work in the industry of your choice, and gain relevant qualifications at Riverside College.

-The minimum salary is £2.73 (rising to £3.30 per hour from 1st October 2015) however many apprentices earn significantly more.
+The minimum salary is £3.50 per hour, progressing to £3.60 in April, however many apprentices earn significantly more.
 You can study on an apprenticeship over one, two or three years depending on the level you start at and how far you decide to go.
 There are three levels – intermediate, advanced and higher; the collection of qualifications and training are called a ‘framework’.

 Is an Apprenticeship for me?

 If you have a clear idea of the career you want and the dedication to succeed in the world of work then an apprenticeship could be for you.
 Depending on your framework, training can be working with your employer for four days a week and coming into college one day or one evening a week to study, or training entirely in your place of work and earning at the same time.
 Either way you get to gain valuable experience, while furthering your education.

 In order to get an apprenticeship you could consider looking to do some work experience in the industry of your choice now.
 This will help you determine if it is the right career choice for you and give you a head start when applying for apprenticeships.

 What are the benefits of an Apprenticeship?